 When the Johnsons started telling their family and friends that they were thinking about adopting a child, it seemed that everyone had a different story to tell or a question to ask.
 Their neighbors, Henry and Linda Rivera, also expressed an interest in adoption, since they have not been able to become pregnant.
 But Henry has been hearing that adopting a child is very expensive.
-He’s concerned about this cost, particularly since they have spent so much money on doctor’s visits and procedures in an effort to become pregnant.
+He’s concerned about this cost, particularly since they have spent so much money on doctor’s visits and procedures to become pregnant.
 Being practical folks, both couples decided to find out if what they were hearing about the high cost of adoption was true.
 In addition to this, adoption terminology is important to know.

 Very quickly, the Johnsons and Riveras discovered that they must learn a whole new vocabulary to fully understand what adoption professionals and adoptive families are talking about.
 Learning the vocabulary will help them ask the right questions.
 Here is some adoption terminology you’re sure to encounter.

 PUBLIC ADOPTION AGENCIES